WHAT DOES “CHALTE CHALTE” MEAN?

 BETTER TO WALK ALONE IN TRUTH

-THEN TO STAND AMONG THE LIES OF THE WEST CHALTE CHALTE
+BETTER TO WALK ALONE IN TRUTH THAN TO STAND IN THE LIES OF THE WEST

 The lyrics themselves carry a sense of quiet resignation, of someone who has wandered far enough and is ready to leave the burden behind.
 Let me walk you through the translation of each line, as I see them through my own eyes: